AdamKhanzada123/Adam-s-Projects/README.md

-Repository containg all significant Porjects worked on by Adam Khanzada
+Repository containing all significant Projects worked on by Adam Khanzada